Past OMUG Events

 and Chris Breiland from Fehr and Peers, spoke about application of California's "Climate Smart Communities" framework at California MPOs.

 Special thanks to Tara Weidner at ODOT for coordinating this terrific event!
-A recording is available here, and individual slide decks are available in the past presentations library.
+A recording is available here.

 Freight Panel Presentation